alejandrogonzalvo/baseline-generator/README.md

 A Python package for generating and managing JSON test baselines with ease.

 ## Features

-- 🔍 **Check baseline existence** - Verify if baseline files exist in your test folder
-- 📁 **Load baselines** - Load and work with existing baseline JSON files
 - 🏗️ **Generate baselines** - Create new baseline files with data validation
 - ✅ **Test against baselines** - Compare test data with baselines and get detailed difference reports
-- 🛡️ **Type Safety** - Full type hints with mypy enforcement
-- 🧪 **Well Tested** - Comprehensive test suite with 100% coverage on core functionality
 - 🎯 **CLI Tool** - Command-line interface for easy baseline management

 ## Installation